Juvenile eating a rodent on a road at night, Hidalgo County, New Mexico

 (The 1990 California Dept. of Fish and Game California Wildlife Habitat Relationships System range map for the species shows it ranging farther west into San Diego County, overlapping the range of C. ruber.)

-Outside of California, the species ranges through Arizona, New Mexico to Oklahoma Arkansas and East Texas, and south into Mexico.
+Outside of California, the species ranges through much of Arizona, New Mexico, Oklahoma, and Texas, into Arkansas, and south into Mexico.